vahid-moghani89/LeaveOutKSS-R/README.md

 Provenance
 ----------
 Method: Kline–Saggio–Sølvsten (Econometrica, 2020).
-This R code is my own translation; link to the original MATLAB package in CITATION.txt.
+This R code is my own translation of the author's MATLAB package.

 License
 -------